A Singaporean’s Guide to Using a Japanese Onsen [Updated 2024]

 Step 5: Do Not Shower After

 It is advisable not to shower again after you’ve finished soaking in the onsen.
 This avoids washing off the medicinal components from the water and prolonging their benefits.
-However, if you do suffer from sensitive skin, you should rinse yourself off with fresh water to prevent any potential irritation.
+However, if you suffer from sensitive skin, rinse yourself with fresh water to prevent irritation.

 Step 6: Wipe Yourself Down

 Once you’re ready to leave, wipe yourself lightly with your bath towel before heading back to the dressing room.
-When drying off, try only to wipe off the beads of water to leave the nutrients of onsen water on your skin as much as possible.
-Afterwards, you could change into a Yukata bathing clothes (read on to learn how to wear one).
+When drying off, try only to wipe off the beads of water to leave as much of the nutrients of onsen water on your skin as possible.
+Afterwards, you could change into Yukata bathing clothes (read on to learn how to wear one).

 Step 7: Rest and Relax

-Make sure you hydrate by drinking plenty of water.
-You probably won’t notice, but your body will have lost plenty of body fluids by now through sweating.
-Try not to line up any plans after soaking in the onsen, as you will deplete your energy levels.
+Drink plenty of water to hydrate.
+You probably won’t notice, but your body will have lost plenty of fluids through sweating by now.
+Try not to make any plans after soaking in the onsen, as you will deplete your energy levels.
 Resting your body for at least 30 minutes before stabilising itself again is important.

 Onsen Etiquette: How to Behave?